PeteCookson/Wicka/README.md

 - Working with us, Suppliers, FAQ's, Terms and conditions
 - Postcode delivery checker
 - Update to the Blog to include images and document structure
-- About page to reflect the quality of product
+- About page to reflect the quality of product, story, vision and ethos.

 ## **Technologies Used**
 ---
 ### Languages